-The winner of the narrative jury prize at Slamdance, Elliot Greenebaum’s “Assisted Living” is an affecting low-key drama set and shot in a functioning nursing home.
-With strong critical and distrib backing, pic could perform well in specialized release, though its highly intimate sensibility may translate even better to the small screen.
+The winner of the narrative jury prize at the Slamdance Film Festival, Elliot Greenebaum’s “Assisted Living” is an affecting low-key drama set and shot in a functioning nursing home.
+Recalling David Gordon Green’s “George Washington” in its minimalist approach, use of nonprofessionals and disposition toward long, meditative scenes, pic is a bit too taken with lackadaisical pacing, feeling much longer than its brief running time.
+Still, this is a noteworthy piece on a difficult subject — society’s complex relationship with the elderly and infirm — that will connect with audiences tired of Hollywood’s sentimental portrayals of growing old.
+With strong critical and distrib backing, pic could perform modestly well in specialized release, though its highly intimate sensibility may translate even better to the small screen.